Chapter 30 : 29- The Rage of Debt

 “Lance Ryder will be joining us in meeting with Minister Mulvenna.”
 Harry nodded as he pulled sheet of parchment from the pile that had defeated him the other day, though Kory was still staring at him.
 “I spoke with some of the Night Guard before they ended their shift this morning.
 They said that Marietta is becoming more nervous with each passing night.”

 Harry lowered the parchment.
-“She’s been held prisoner for nearly a week awaiting orders from Selwyn.
+“She’s been held prisoner for nearly a week now while awaiting orders from Selwyn that are her only hope of getting released.
 Of course her nerves are beginning to-”

 “I’ve sent her to Azkaban.”
 Kory stated.
 “Along with the other Death Eaters.”

-Harry stood up.
+Harry stood up from his chair, the parchment he had been reading left to fall to the floor.
 “You-You did what?
 You had no right!
 No authorisation!”

-“I had every right, Potter.
-You have been harbouring these murderers within the Ministry for two days and Marietta for three times as long with no sign of further use of them.”
+“I had every right, Potter and you forget yourself when you mention authorisation to me!
+You have been harbouring these murderers within the Ministry for three days and Marietta for a week with no sign of further use of them.”
 Harry stared at Kory, unable to believe what he was hearing and a rage that he had not anticipated overflowed his mind giving him the sensation of pins and needles in his brain.

 “HOW DARE YOU UNDERMINE ME!”
 Harry shouted and it was obvious Kory had not been expecting this amount of anger.
 “Give me one good reason why I shouldn’t report you to Kingsley and do everything in my power make sure your reign as Head doesn’t even see its second week unless you order their return immediately.”
 Harry unwillingly threatened.
 He forced himself not go further for fear of how far this alien rage would go giving Kory time to go on the offensive.